shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-03-ScreenLayouts.md

 #file: extension.json
 ```

 We also included additional properties like `title` and `image` to screens which will be shown in the layout selector, so they can look nicer.
-[Download this file]({{ site.baseurl }}/static/alternative-layouts/assets.zip) including screen images, extract the folder and place it in the `server` folder of the extension.
+[Download this file]({{ site.baseurl }}/static/screen-layouts/assets.zip) including screen images, extract the folder and place it in the `server` folder of the extension.
 Here you can find the [list]({{ site.baseurl }}/docs/extensions/reference/extension) of all the available properties in `extension.json`.

 > #### Note
 > Since we built this extension, we can add additional layouts to it directly.
 However, sometimes we want to add additional layouts for another extension, essentially to modify extensions.
 This is explained in [Modifying extensions]({{ site.baseurl }}/docs/extensions/tutorials/modifying-extensions) tutorial.

 If we would want to show layout selector for `Details` screen, we would need to add `navigatesTo` property original screen.
 That way, layout settings page could calculate the screen hierarchy.
+An example of this can be found in the [extension.json](https://github.com/shoutem/extensions/blob/master/shoutem-rss-news/extension.json) file of Shoutem News RSS extension.

 Ok, now we're done!
 Let's push the extension.